spacemeshos/product/roadmap.md

 > *Caveat*: we are only going to launch a Mainnet supporting the Spacemesh Coin cryptocurrency once we have obtained a high-degree of confidence in the security of our platform.
 This means both full published theoretical proofs for all of the protocols and the security of the Spacemesh node implementation.

+## Milestone 8 - Spacemesh 1.0 - TBD
+- [ ] Validators role in full node - consensus on global state.
+- [ ] Tokens and stable coins via smart contacts.
+- [ ] Payment channels and a payment network for Spacemesh coin and tokens.
+- [ ] 3D network explorer.
 ----

 ### Resources